noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 The tokenization and management of virtual items is the core function of the Enjin Platform.

+## Token Data

+There are two types of token data that are used within the Enjin Platform.

+* **Blockchain Data** is committed permanently to the Ethereum Network.
+The defining properties of a token, including its identity, settings, and ENJ-backed value can impact the demand for a token drastically, therefore, much of this data can never be changed once committed to the blockchain.
+While some token settings can be updated by replacing old data with new, the previous token settings will remain on record, viewable in the transaction history on the blockchain.

+* **Metadata** is the human-readable information that your users will be able to see in your game or app and any other platform where they can see your token.
+This data can be updated at any time.

+### Blockchain Data

+#### Can be Updated

+**name**: The name that will be committed to the blockchain.

+**Metadata URI**
+See **Working with metadata** section.
+The metadata URI allows you to add a URL that contains a JSON that describes properties of your item, including images.

+**Transferable**
+Determines if items are able to be traded, or are bound to their owners (i.e. non-tradable).
+* **Permanent**: Item is always able to be traded with others.
+* **Bound**: Item is always bound to the owner of the item.
+* **Temporary**: Item is currently tradable, but creator can make it non-tradable at a future date.

+**transferFeeSettings:** type
+You can choose to charge a transfer fee for every peer-to-peer transaction that your users make.
+This allows you to monetize the economy that surrounds your game and gain revenue by fostering interesting new social dynamics within your community.

+* **None**: No Transfer fees are charged when this item changes hands.

+* **Per_Crypto_Item**: Transfer fee *per item* changing hands, in ENJ.
+For example, if an `Apple` has a `0.1 ENJ` fee per item and `0xPAT` sends 10 apples to `0xERIC`, `0xPAT` would be charged 1 ENJ for the transaction that would go to the `0xCREATOR` of the apple.

+* **Per_Transfer**: Transfer fee per *transfer* when changing hands, in ENJ.
+For example, if a `Banana` has a `0.1 ENJ` fee per transfer and `0xPAT` sends 10 bananas to `0xERIC`, `0xPAT` would be charged 0.1 ENJ for the transaction that would go to the `0xCREATOR` of the banana.
+* **Ratio_Cut**: Fungible Items only.
+A % cut of the total items is subtracted from the total for the dev, with the sender paying the total price.
+For example, if transferring 500 gold with a 10% ratio cut (0.1) the recipient would get 450 gold and the dev 50 gold, with the sender paying 500 total for the transaction.
+Another example:

+`day_of_subscription` has RATIO_CUT of 100 (results in 1% cut to creator)
+`0xPAT` sends 10000 `day_of_subscription` to `0xERIC`
+Result: `0xERIC` gets 9,900 items and `0xCREATOR` gets 100.

+* **Ratio_Extra**: Fungible items only.
+A tax that is charged ON TOP of everything.
+For example if transferring 500 gold with a 10% ratio extra the recipient would get 500 gold, the dev 50 gold, and the sender pays 550 gold total for the transaction.
+Another example:
+`gold` has RATIO_EXTRA fees of 1,500 (15%)
+0xPAT sends 4000 `gold` to `0xERIC`
+Result: `0xPAT` loses 4,600 `gold`, `0xERIC` receives 4000, `0xCREATOR` receives 600.

+**transferFeeSettings:** token_id
+The token ID of the token you want to use as the transfer fee.
+Use 0 if you want your users to pay you in Enjin Coin.

+**transferFeeSettings:** value
+Value of the transfer fee.
+If using ENJ, multiply the value by 10^18 to include 18 decimals.

+#### Can Never be Changed

+**totalSupply**: This is how many of the item you want to exist in the world.
+This limit can be broken or mean different things depending on the supply model you use above.
+For example, if you use the COLLAPSING supply type, the initial supply would represent the total number of items that existed during the original run.
+The easiest to understand is FIXED, which tells users that there can only be "this many" items of this kind in existence at any one time.

+**initialReserve**:This is how many items you want to pre-pay to mint as part of the initial create operation.
+Minting items will be deducted from this balance until it is exhausted.
+You have to pay for at least one item on creation.
+Having an initial reserve allows you to create your item without having to spend all the ENJ for your total supply on the create.

+**meltValue**
+The amount of ENJ you want to use per unit of item you are creating.
+You need to use a minimal amount of ENJ to back your items depending on how many you are creating in your initial reserve (the min cost will be listed beside the label).
+In general, the more items of one type you are making, the less ENJ you need **per unit** of item.

+**supplyModel**: This is how the item pool behaves with respect to minting and melting.
+We have the following supply types in the current version on Enjin:
+  * **Fixed**: You can have up to TOTAL SUPPLY number of items in circulation at one time.
+  * **Settable**: Allows you to edit the total supply at any time.
+  * **Infinite**: You can mint as many items as you want, exceeding TOTAL SUPPLY.
+  * **Collapsing**: Once melted the items cannot be re-minted.

+**meltFeeRatio**
+This is the current percentage of ENJ that the player will receive upon melting the item.
+The remaining ENJ goes to the creator.

+**nonFungible**
+Whether the item is Non-Fungible or Fungible, true or false.

 ## Creating a Token Template

 A token template contains the core, immutable token data that will be committed to the blockchain.